 - their employer as a form of non-cash payment, in return for services provided; and

-- mining, transaction confirmation or airdrops received in return for a service.
+- mining, staking, transaction confirmation or airdrops received in return for a service.

 Calculating capital gains and losses

 Individuals need to calculate their gain or loss when they dispose of their cryptoassets to find out whether they need to pay capital gains tax.
 A ‘disposal’ includes: